What Happened To Them After Misty ?

 Misty 62 Whitey Thompson was a test pilot, retired and teaches in an urban high school.

 Misty 63 Doug Weidman retired then flew for Northwest Airlines.
-He can be found most days now at the Pima County Shooting Range in Tucson, Az.
+He could be found most days at the Pima County Shooting Range in Tucson, Az.
+Doug unexpectedly flew west May 14, 2020.

 Misty 64 Robert Lynch retired from the Air Force to Tennessee and died of natural causes about 1994.